 What are the 10 Steps in Performing CPR?

 Performing CPR involves a series of steps to provide emergency life support to someone experiencing cardiac arrest.
-By following these ten basic steps, you can maximize the chances of restoring circulation and saving a person's life:
+By following these ten basic steps, you maximize the chances of restoring circulation and saving a person's life:

 Step 1.
 Scene safety